s-KaiNet/spfx-fast-serve/README.md

 - you may loose formatting in your `package.json` and `gulpfile.js` because the tool doesn't respect original file formatting (tabs vs whitespace, size, etc.).
 You have to fix it afterwards, if needed.
 - every time you introduce a new dependency for your solution, you should re-run `npm run serve` command, so that it picks up all new dependencies correctly.
+- when you modify localization .js files, live reload doesn't work.
+You should reload manually

 ## Manual merge warning